ssilverman/QNEthernet/README.md

 01-80-C2-00-00-0E for non-forwardable frames.
 See
 [PTP Message Transport](https://en.wikipedia.org/wiki/Precision_Time_Protocol#Message_transport)

-To disable raw frame support, define the `QNETHERNET_DISABLE_RAW_FRAME_SUPPORT` macro.
-This will save some space.
+To enable raw frame support, define the `QNETHERNET_ENABLE_RAW_FRAME_SUPPORT` macro.
+This will use some space.

 ### Promiscuous mode